scanda-shetty/stock-pipeline/README.md

 ```
 5. Pipeline is scheduled to fetch data every 5 minutes.

-You can view the Dagster logs using command
+You can view the Dagster logs using command (Find the daemon name using docker ps)
 ``` bash
 $ docker logs 'Your-dagster-daemon-name'
 ```